-The VxRail portfolio, optimized for VDI, has been designed and arranged in three top-level overarching configurations which apply to the available physical platforms showcased below.
+The VxRail Appliance family, optimized for VDI, has been designed and arranged in three top-level overarching configurations which apply to the available physical platforms showcased below.

-- A3 configuration is perfect for small scale, POC or low density cost-conscience environments.
-Available in the - B5 configuration is geared toward larger scale general purpose workloads, balancing performance and cost-effectiveness. - C7 is the premium configuration offering an abundance of high performance and tiered capacity where user density is maximized.
+- The A3 configuration is perfect for small scale, POC or low density, cost-conscience environments. - The B5 configuration is geared toward larger scale general purpose workloads, balancing performance and cost-effectiveness. - The C7 is the premium configuration offering an abundance of high-performance features and tiered capacity that maximizes user density.